 The agenda shall include a summary review of the relevant antitrust and patent P&P and shall include a call for essential patents, when a WG or subgroup is responsible for producing or potentially responsible for producing a standard, amendment or recommended practice.
 Minutes shall be recorded and posted on the 802.11 document server.

-WG (and subgroup) teleconferences are not permitted to make formal motions, with the exception of when a TG is operating under the accelerated process and when it is a sponsor ballot comment resolution committee (CRC).
+TG, SG and SC motions may be held during teleconference meetings with the following conditions:

+The meeting that will consider motions shall be approved by the WG Chair.

+The meeting shall be announced with at least 10 days notice as a meeting where motions will be considered to the TG and WG email reflectors.

+Motions on the teleconference are by roll call (recorded) vote unless approved by unanimous consent.

+By default, TG/SG/SC teleconferences during which motions are held will be scheduled at or near 9 am US Eastern Time.
+The goal being that teleconferences in which motions are held are not 11pm – 6am for the majority of members.

 A TG operating under the accelerated process follows the rules in section 3.9.4 of this document which permit voting on formal motions on teleconferences.

-Sponsor ballot CRC teleconferences, albeit announced in the WG and consisting of WG participants, operate under the authority of the sponsor, and are therefore permitted to vote on formal motions.
+SA ballot CRC teleconferences, albeit announced in the WG and consisting of WG participants, operate under the authority of the sponsor, and are therefore permitted to vote on formal motions.

 Teleconferences are generally approved during the closing 802.11 plenary, and cover the period from 10 days after that plenary to 10 days after the next closing 802.11 plenary.
 Any changes to the teleconference schedule after the closing plenary shall be made by announcement to both the WG and relevant group’s reflector at least 10 days in advance.